-NOTE: When the storage condition is "Bad", the Event Status - Storage screen displays and you can check the storage condition for details.
+NOTE: When the S.M.A.R.T. displays Bad, the screen displays a message box.
 Once the "Bad" message displays, replacing the hard disk drive is recommended, usually within 24 hours.

-Temperature and S.M.A.R.T. information will be available only for internal hard disk drives supporting the SMART (Self-Monitoring Analysis and Reporting Technology) monitoring program.
+NOTE: Temperature and S.M.A.R.T. information will be available only for internal hard disk drives supporting the SMART (Self-Monitoring Analysis and Reporting Technology) monitoring program.